 The smallest detectable pitch variation for human beings occurs around 500Hz and is measured to be about 1Hz difference at 500Hz.
 That's to say, a change of 0.2%.
 Pitch perception deteriorates above and below this frequency¹.
 So a speed variation (a "wow") of less than ±0.1% represents a performance which is irreproachable.
 Indeed this is a figure which the best quality record decks regularly achieve².
 A figure of ±0.2% peak or 0.4% peak-to-peak variation is taken as the lower bound in the Stereo Sauce WOW! correction algorithm.
 Experiments have shown this is the perceptible lower-bound of wow performance¹.

-Notice how, because the offset which respectively adds and subtracts from the value of r2 and r1, that wow due to eccentricity becomes worse the nearer the groove is to the centre of the disc.
-Also, that rotational speed (33, 45, 78 etc.) plays no part in this expression.
+Notice that, because the offset (d) stays the same but the value of R changes as the record plays, wow due to eccentricity becomes worse the nearer the groove is to the centre of the disc.
+Also note that rotational speed (33, 45, 78 RPM) plays no part in this expression.
 Only the geometry affects the percentage speed variation.

 The RIAA standard limits of inside and outside groove diameters are:

-Which demonstrates that the IEC standard tolerance is not an especially ambitious figure as this is already above the threshold of perception¹.
-The NAB standard is better as a allowable tolerance of 0.127mm results in a wow figure of 0.4% pk-pk which is right on the threshold of perception and well judged¹.
+Which demonstrates that the IEC standard tolerance is not an especially ambitious figure.
+Wow distortion due to a hole manufactured at the limit tolerance of international standards is above the threshold of perception¹.
+The old NAB standard (and British Standard 1928) were better as an allowable tolerance of 0.127mm results in a wow figure of 0.4% pk-pk which is right on the threshold of perception and well judged¹.

-If all records were made even to the (not especially rigorous) IEC standard, it would be marvellous.
-But they're not.
+By no means were all records made to these (not especially rigorous) standards.
 It's not uncommon to find examples of the centre-holes of manufactured discs offset by up to a millimetre from the spiral-groove centre8.
 And values greater then this are relatively common with older, shellac discs.

 Here the correction signal derived in Stereo Lab is overlayed on a spectrogram of the original music